Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 Most efficient object detection models, i.e. the ones that have a high accuracy have a lot of parameters, and so they consume a lot of memory.
 These kind of models have their easiest deployment in servers or high-end PCs and Laptops, especially if they have a GPU and a graphics card.
 With MCUs having a memory in the order of a few kilobytes, it's near impossible to implement these at the edge level.
 Thus we need memory-optimized models.

 One possible way to mitigate this problem is to just implement GPU-based systems everywhere for accurate object detection.
 But that would cost a ton of money for a single implementation itself.
 We could instead use MCUs to minimize the cost.
+But MCU based models cannot render the same kind of accuracy.

 The idea is to have one main model (Heavy Model) at the server end that could help update the edge level model (Lightweight model, possibly one at every location) to adapt to the current scenario to facilitate accurate object detection at a subsidized cost.
 This is exactly what we aim to do in this project.